View Louise Eddy's Obituary on HoustonChronicle.com and share memories

 1954-2020

-Louise Eddy, 65, died Thursday, March 12, at Tomball Reginal Hospital following a brief illness.
+Louise Eddy, 65, died Thursday, March 12, at Tomball Regional Hospital following a brief illness.
 She was born July 15, 1954, in Morrilton, AR to Garland and Clara Marie Eddy.

 Visitation will be at 10:00 am on Friday, March 20th, at Harris Funeral Home in Morrilton, AR; followed at 11:00am by graveside services at Elmwood Cemetery.